All About Vitamin C and Its Skincare Benefits

 What is Vitamin C?

 Vitamin C is naturally present in the skin but levels deplete as we age and after exposure to oxidant stress caused by pollutants and UV irradiation.
-While our bodies cannot produce additional Vitamin C and limits the amount ingested through diet available to the skin, the good news is that studies show that applying this ingredient topically delivers higher doses of Vitamin C into skin than ever can be achieved by diet and tops up your reserves of this crucial antioxidant*.
+While our bodies cannot produce additional Vitamin C and limits the amount ingested through diet available to the skin, the good news is that studies show that applying this ingredient topically delivers higher doses of Vitamin C into skin than ever can be achieved by diet and tops up your reserves of this crucial antioxidant1.

 What does Vitamin C do for your skin?

-When it comes to topical Vitamin C, the skincare benefits are multiple** it acts as an antioxidant, protecting the skin from free radical damage, and fending off premature skin aging as a result of UV damage, which in turn can prevent the appearance of fine lines, wrinkles, and uneven texture.
+When it comes to topical Vitamin C, the skincare benefits are multiple2: it acts as an antioxidant, protecting the skin from free radical damage, and fending off premature skin aging as a result of UV damage, which in turn can prevent the appearance of fine lines, wrinkles, and uneven texture.
 Vitamin C also reduces the appearance of dark spots and discoloration by blocking the overproduction of melanin and can help treat acne, thanks to its anti-inflammatory properties.

 If that weren’t enough to convince you of this ingredient’s all-star rating, Vitamin C has been proven to stimulate collagen production, which can help to reduce the appearance of fine lines and wrinkles, and improve the overall tone and texture of the skin.
 It is also proven that, when in the sun, Vitamin C provides protection from harmful UV rays; but please note that it should never be used as a replacement for SPF.
 So, to the question “is Vitamin C good for your skin?”, the answer is a definite yes.